johntrogan/defender-docs/unified-secops-platform/cases-overview.md

 ## Requirements

 Case management is available in the Defender portal, and to use it, you must have a Microsoft Sentinel workspace connected.
-There is no access to cases from the Azure portal.
+There's no access to cases from the Azure portal.

 For more information, see [Connect Microsoft Sentinel to the Defender portal](/defender-xdr/microsoft-sentinel-onboard).